jlairao/ColetaEvidencias/README.md

 # ColetaEvidencias
 List of evidences for Windows Servers activation

-Script developed in Powershell to collect evidence in text mode to attach to the SCoAD questionnaire.
+This script was developed in Powershell to collect evidences in text mode to attach to the SCoAD questionnaire.

 The Script collects information about:

-Hotfix installed
+- Hotfixes installed.

-System Information (systeminfo)
+- System Information (systeminfo).

-Security Policy (SecPol)
+- Security Policy (SecPol).

 How to use this script